hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 -------------------------
 .center[![:scale 70%](images/choose_training_org.png)]
 Your instructor will invite you to the workshop organization.
 Once you've been invited you'll see a second organization in the org pull-down menu.
 Change from your sandbox organization into the workshop organization.

+???
+**For the first portion of this workshop we'll all be sharing the same sandbox.
+I've invited you all to this $TRAININGORG where you have the ability to create your own workspaces.**

 ---
 name: tfe-chapter-3-review